 The most important way is to stop the overuse of your wrists and arms when you feel pain during any activity.
-However, the following are the ways that you need to take care of after the treatment to prevent the recurrence of tennis elbow.
+However, following are ways that you need to take care after treatment to prevent recurrence of tennis elbow.

-- Rest: The doctor will suggest you rest and stop doing the particular work when you feel pain.
+- Rest: Doctor will suggest you rest and advise to stop doing particular work when you feel pain.

 - Ice: It is necessary to apply ice on the elbow for at least 15-20 minutes, 3-4 times a day.

-- Stretching: Stretch and warm-up your arms and body before playing any sports.
+- Stretching: Stretch and warm-ups before playing any sports.

-- Use the right techniques and equipment: If you are a sports player, then try to play by using the right techniques and equipment.
+- Use the right techniques and equipment: If you are a sports player, then play by using right techniques and equipment.
 Ask your trainer to guide you with better skills.

 - Avoid repetitive tasks: You should avoid repetitive tasks if you are experiencing pain in your arms.